srcdslab/torchlight/README.md

 # Torchlight

 Bot for source engine games with a lot of commands:
-  * Play music from youtube, mp3, wav.
+  * Play music from youtube, mp3, wav
   * Get the weather in real time.
   * Play tts messages
   * And much more!